Kanzyone/HTML5-Guide/README.md

 <p>
 These are considered the most reliable and accurate references for web technologies.
-They are used by professional developers and recommended for long-term learning.
+They are used by professional developers and recommended for long term learning.
 </p>

 <ul>